Ravi205556/githubpages/index.md

 ---
 title: Welcome to my blog
-This is a part of Microsoft Future Ready Talent Internship
+info: This is a part of Microsoft Future Ready Talent Internship
 ---